ulfk/weekday-calculator/README.md

-# weekday-calculator
+# Weekday calculator
-Example implementation of weekday calculation for any date since year 1582
+Example implementation of weekday calculation for any date since year 1582.